In Hill interviews, top Dems denied knowledge of payments to firm behind Trump dossier

 Senate intelligence Chairman Richard Burr told CNN Wednesday that the disclosure that Fusion GPS had been paid by the Clinton campaign and the DNC opens up a new line of inquiry for the panel to pursue as part of its investigation.

 "This provides us the ability to connect some dots that we couldn't do before this," Burr said.
 "And any investigation when you have a revelation this big, it begins to clarify some pictures that you were already trying to understand.
-This has done instantaneously for us, which will require us to dig a lot deeper in some areas that maybe a week ago we weren't planning to."
+This ... will require us to dig a lot deeper in some areas that maybe a week ago we weren't planning to."

 As CNN has previously reported, Republican foes of Trump -- whose identity is still not known -- initially hired Fusion GPS